 Undoubtedly, Linux is one of the most used and trusted systems for security and stability.
 But in some cases, if you’re using an old configuration of a PC or a very tiny notebook, you might face the urgency to have a Linux OS or distros that is lightweight and portable.
 There are many portable Linux OS out there on the web developed by expert software engineers that you can use.

-When we’re talking about the plug-and-play type Linux distro, there is no reason to be afraid of losing all the files and applications every time you power off the system.
-The portable Linux OS or distro is designed so that the OS is totally capable of storing all the applications, configurations, and files on the portable drive.
+When discussing the plug-and-play type Linux distro, there is no reason to fear losing all the files and applications every time you power off the system.
+The portable Linux OS or distro is designed so that the OS is capable of storing all the applications, configurations, and files on the portable drive.

 Portable Linux OS or Distros

 Before we go to the in-depth review of the most popular portable Linux OS or distros, let’s see why you need a plug-and-play type Linux system.
 The most common uses of a plug-and-play type Linux distribution are for troubleshooting, quick file sharing, checking and recovering files from viruses, and cybersecurity.
 Also, if you’ve been looking forward to building your privacy-protected machine, the portable Linux OS or distros can be an excellent choice.

 The pros of using a handy and lightweight Linux distro are it is not too big to boot.
 That allows you to boot the OS through a tiny Pendrive.
 You can also choose which tools and packages you want to get on the portable OS in different Linux operating systems.
 Lastly, it hardly consumes a lot of system resources.
 In this post, we will see the most popular portable Linux operating systems.